PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Methodologies

-We provide an illustration of the peer rank algorithm in Figure~\ref{fig:peer_eval}.
-The general idea is to obtain weighted scores of each battle from the peer reviewer's judgment, then induce self-rankings from the scores.
+Figure~\ref{fig:peer_eval} illustrates the peer rank algorithm.
+The general idea is to obtain weighted scores of each battle from the peer reviewer's judgment, and then induce self-rankings from the scores.
 This process is iterated multiple times until the scores converge.

-Given a set of questions, $Q$, we generate an answer to each question for each language model.
-Let $A_m(q)$ be the answer generated to question $q \in Q$ by model $m$.
-We then generate pairwise comparisons between answers to the same question, using the language models themselves along with human annotators to compare answers.

-Using these automated and human pairwise comparisons, we create a tournament among models, with each \emph{battle} representing two models (the contestants) competing to answer a question as best they can.
-The comparison of the answers in a battle by another model (the reviewer) forms a \emph{review}.
+Given a set of questions $Q$, we generate an answer to each question from each LLM.
+Let $A_m(q)$ be the answer to question $q \in Q$ by the model $m$.
+Each \emph{battle} represents two models (the contestants) answering the same question $q$.
+The comparison of the answers in a battle by the LLM reviewer model $r$ forms a \emph{review}.
 Let $K_{r}(x, y)$ be the score given by the reviewer $r$ to the pair of answers $(x, y)$.
 We use a score of $-1$ to indicate the first answer is better, $0$ to indicate a tie, and $1$ to indicate the second answer is better.
-The score given by a model may be dependent on the order of answers provided.

 Suppose we have a set of reviewer models $R$ and a set of contestant models $C$.
-We form a set of battle reviews,
+We form a set of battle reviews, $B = \{\left(q, i, j, r, s\right) | \: q \in Q, \: (i, j) \in C^2, \: r \in R\}$, where $s = K_{r}(A_i(q), A_j(q))$ is the score given by reviewer $r$ to the answers/responses generated by $i$ and $j$ for question $q$.
+We create a shorthand $K_r^{ij}(q)$ for this review.